iotaledger/iota-wiki/docs/get-started/programs/touchpoint.md

 ## Leading Investors

 Touchpoint provides hands-on support with fundraising efforts.
-Participants gain access to leading investors dedicated to supporting ecosystem projects within the Assembly ecosystem.
+Participants gain access to leading investors dedicated to supporting ecosystem projects within the Shimmer ecosystem.
 Whether you're looking for financial support or introductions to potential backers, Touchpoint can help you navigate the fundraising landscape.

 ## Who is Touchpoint for?

-Touchpoint is designed to cater to builders, investors, and experts actively involved in the Assembly ecosystem.
+Touchpoint is designed to cater to builders, investors, and experts actively involved in the Shimmer ecosystem.

-- **Builders**: Those seeking help with building on Assembly and looking for public or private funding, technical support, or ecosystem strategies.
+- **Builders**: Those seeking help with building on Shimmer and looking for public or private funding, technical support, or ecosystem strategies.
-- **Investors**: Individuals or organizations looking to actively invest in and support new projects or bring existing projects from their network to build on Assembly.
+- **Investors**: Individuals or organizations looking to actively invest in and support new projects or bring existing projects from their network to build on Shimmer.
-- **Experts**: Those willing to participate in the Assembly ecosystem by offering their products, services, or experiences in a given domain.
+- **Experts**: Those willing to participate in the Shimmer ecosystem by offering their products, services, or experiences in a given domain.

 ## How It Works